rbaumgar/openshift-logging/README.md

 In this blog, I will guide you on

-- How to install Loki as storage for OpenShift Logging using MinIO as object store
+- How to install Loki as storage for OpenShift Logging using MinIO as an object store

 - How to install OpenShift Logging using the Loki stack